bencline1/Allpix_GaAs/doc/usermanual/faq.md

     retrieving method.
 Please refer to Section [Object History](objects.md#object-history) for more information.

-How do I access the Monte Carlo truth of a specific PixelHit?
-:   The Monte Carlo truth is part of the history of a PixelHit.
-This
-    means that the Monte Carlo truth can be retrieved as described in the question above.
+-   *How do I access the Monte Carlo truth of a specific PixelHit?* The Monte Carlo truth is part of the history of a PixelHit.
+This means that the Monte Carlo truth can be retrieved as described in the question above.
 Because accessing the Monte Carlo truth of a PixelHit is quite a common task, these references are stored